Clay-foundation/stacchip/README.md

 Stacchip comes with [processors](stacchip/processors/) that can be used to collect and index imagery from multiple data sources.
 This will be extended as the package grows.

 Each processor is registered as a command line utility so that it can be scaled easily.
+Note that these processors are created to work well with AWS Batch, but are not dependent on it and can be used locally or anywhere else too.

 ### Sentinel-2